Social innovation for urban sustainability and participatory governance

-Chiara will be a presenter at ICLEI’s Resilient Cities, the 4th Global Forum on Urban Resilience and Adaptation in Bonn, Germany.
-She will also speak at the InContext Final Conference & Informed Cities Forum in Berlin, and joined a dynamic group of participants at The City Resilient, a summit organized by Pop Tech in partnership with the Rockefeller Foundation and the Brooklyn Academy of Music.
+In June 2013, Chiara was a presenter at ICLEI’s Resilient Cities, the 4th Global Forum on Urban Resilience and Adaptation in Bonn, Germany.
+She spoke at the InContext Final Conference & Informed Cities Forum in Berlin, and joined a dynamic group of participants at The City Resilient, a summit organized by Pop Tech in partnership with the Rockefeller Foundation and the Brooklyn Academy of Music.

 Chiara was a guest lecturer at Carleton University (January 2013), a panelist at FCM’s Sustainable Communities Conference in Windsor, Ontario and a guest lecturer at Parsons The New School in NYC (February 2013).